 Rakkojae Seoul Bukchon Hanok Village

-Rakkojae Hanok Hotel is set in the heart of the Bukchon Hanok Village and offers a unique package.
+Rakkojae Hanok Hotel is in the heart of the Bukchon Hanok Village and offers a unique package.

 You get a welcome tea and traditional sweets, a Jjimjilbang experience (45 minutes), and a Makgeolli spa experience (75 minutes).